 Scapula Assistance Test

-However, we DO know a few things that DON’T happen with these techniques.
+But, we DO know a few things that DON’T happen with these techniques.
 For example know that joint manipulations don’t change its alignment or position (Tullberg).
 We know that joint mobilisations do not alter its stiffness (Ianuzzi, Aguirrebeña).
 We know that forces we apply during manual therapy are far below anything that can alter connective tissues (Harms, Threlkeld Chaudhry).
-We know that connective tissues don’t change easily (Konrad, Magnusson, Weppler), and definitely not with a few minutes of manual therapy (Vardiman).
+We know that connective tissues don’t change easily (Konrad, Magnusson, Weppler), and not with just a few minutes of manual therapy (Vardiman).

 We also know that there is poor reliability in therapists performing many of these techniques (VanTrijfell, Stovall), with high variability in the way they are performed and the forces which they are applied with (Snodgrass, Harms).
-This means that two therapists attempting to do the same technique on the same person will most likely have a different results and outcomes.
+This means that two therapists attempting to do the same technique on the same person will most likely have different results and outcomes.

 It doesn’t matter